 Mesothelioma patients typically follow a multifaceted treatment plan that involves a combination of standard treatments (like chemotherapy, radiation, or surgery).
 The type of cancer treatment depends on the patient’s general health and stage of the disease.
-In some cases, other treatment methods, like complementary treatments, may be used in combination with standard treatments.
+In some cases, other anti-cancer methods, like complementary treatments, may be used in combination with standard treatments.

 Complementary therapies are treatment options that do not directly kill cancer cells but help patients feel better and cope with side effects from conventional treatment.

-Complementary vs. Alternative Treatment
+Complementary vs. Alternative Cancer Treatments

 The terms “complementary” and “alternative” are often used interchangeably and can collectively be defined as cancer treatment using methods and/or products that are not a part of standard or traditional medicine, according to the American Cancer Society.